MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output.md

 :::image type="content" source="media/change-prompt-output/custom.png" alt-text="Custom":::

-When you've done all your modifications, make sure to click on **Save custom prompt**, otherwise all changes will be lost?.
+When you've done all your modifications, make sure to click on **Save custom prompt**, otherwise all changes will be lost.

 Note that at prompt save time, you are locking the latest **Auto-detected** format or the **Custom** format defined.
 It means that when you will use your prompt in Power Automate, Power Apps or Copilot topics, the saved format will be used and won't vary.

-At any time you can click on the **</>** icon to check the JSON schema that is generated out of the JSON example.
+At any time, you can click on the **</>** icon to check the JSON schema that is generated out of the JSON example.
 This schema is not modifiable for now.

 ## Use a prompt with JSON output